 Tests can find out if your cancer is:

 Hormone receptor-positive.
 Breast cancers expressing estrogen receptors (ER) and/or progesterone receptors (PR) are called “hormone receptor-positive.”
-These receptors are proteins found in and on cells.
+These receptors are proteins found in cells.
 Tumors that have estrogen receptors are called “ER-positive.”
 Tumors that have progesterone receptors are called “PR-positive.”
 These cancers may depend on the hormones estrogen and/or progesterone to grow.
 Hormone receptor-positive cancers can occur at any age.
-However, they may be more frequent in women who have gone through menopause.
+However, they may be more frequent in people who have gone through menopause.
+Menopause is when the body's ovaries stop releasing eggs.
 About 60% to 75% of breast cancers have estrogen and/or progesterone receptors.
 If the cancer does not have ER or PR, it is called “hormone receptor-negative.”

 HER2-positive.
 About 15% to 20% of breast cancers depend on the gene called human epidermal growth factor receptor 2 (HER2) to grow.
 These cancers are called “HER2-positive” and have many copies of the HER2 gene or high levels of the HER2 protein.
 These proteins are also called “receptors.”
 The HER2 gene makes the HER2 protein, which is found on the cancer cells and is important for tumor cell growth.
 HER2-positive breast cancers grow more quickly.
 They can also be either hormone receptor-positive or hormone receptor-negative (see above).
-Cancers that have no or low levels of the HER2 protein and/or few copies of the HER2 gene are called “HER2-negative.”
+Cancers that have no HER2 protein are called “HER2-negative.”
+Cancers that have low levels of the HER2 protein are called “HER2-low.”

 Triple-negative.
-If a person’s tumor does not express ER, PR, or HER2, the tumor is called “triple-negative.”
+If the breast tumor does not express ER, PR, or HER2, the tumor is called “triple-negative.”
 Triple-negative breast cancers make up about 15% of invasive breast cancers.
-This type of breast cancer seems to be more common among younger women, particularly younger black women.
+This type of breast cancer seems to be more common among younger women, particularly younger Black women.
 Triple-negative breast cancer may grow more quickly.
-Triple-negative breast cancers are the most common type of breast cancer diagnosed in women with a BRCA1 gene mutations.
+Triple-negative breast cancers are the most common type of breast cancer diagnosed in people with a BRCA1 gene mutation.
 This means that you may be more likely to have a BRCA1 gene mutation if you have been diagnosed with triple-negative breast cancer.
 All people younger than 60 with triple-negative breast cancer should be tested for BRCA gene mutations.
 Find more information on BRCA gene mutations and breast cancer risk.